DAKSie/Group7-Sales-and-Inventory-Management-System-for-The-Lion-s-Den-Grocery/README.md

 - Export sales and inventory data to CSV files for external analysis or archival.
 - Make sure the target directory has write permissions.
-- Optional Python utilities can be used to post-process or aggregate CSV outputs.

 ---